noahapursell/CS-5833-Eth-Software-Lending-Project/README.md

    - [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and Mac
    - `docker` package for Linux distributions

-2. To build and start the development container (from the top directory):
+2. To build and start the production container (from the top directory):

 - **On Linux or Mac (Unix systems)**: